benjaminwilcox/ghidra-server-iac/README.md

 - `ghidra_server_ip` — Public IP address of the Ghidra server.
 - `ssm_shell` — Copy-pasteable SSM command to connect to your instance.
 - `ghidra_client_instructions` — Step-by-step instructions for connecting from the Ghidra GUI client.

+## Configuration

+The repo defines (at minimum) the following variables (see [variables.tf](./variables.tf) for details).
+For a starter config, copy [terraform.tfvars.example](./terraform.tfvars.example) → `terraform.tfvars` and edit the required fields below:

+- `ghidra_users` — add your and your teammate's names.

+- `allowed_ghidra_cidrs` — add your and your teammate's IPs.

+- `billing_emails` — your school email for AWS budget alerts.

 ## Connect to the server